-On December 18, 2015, Congress passed PL 114-113, which places new restrictions on usage of the US Visa Waiver Program (“Terrorist Travel Prevention and Visa Waiver Program Reform”).
+On December 18, 2015, Congress placed new restrictions on usage of the US Visa Waiver Program (“Terrorist Travel Prevention and Visa Waiver Program Reform”).

-These visa waiver restrictions include the following.
-Dual nationals of Iran, Iraq, Syria or Sudan, and individuals who have traveled to one of those countries since March 1, 2011, can no longer use the Visa Waiver Program, and should obtain a B-1 or B-2 visitor visa at a US consulate abroad well in advance of travel to the US.
+New visa waiver restrictions include: Dual nationals of Iran, Iraq, Syria or Sudan, and individuals who have traveled to one of those countries since March 1, 2011, can no longer use the Visa Waiver Program (VWP).
+Rather, they should obtain a B-1 or B-2 visitor visa at a US consulate abroad well in advance of travel to the US.
 On February 18, 2016, DHS added Libya, Somalia, and Yemen to the list of “countries of concern.”
-This addition precludes individuals who have traveled to Libya, Somalia or Yemen since March 1, 2011, from using the Visa Waiver Program.
-However, restrictions on Visa Waiver Program travel will not apply to dual nationals of Libya, Somalia or Yemen at this time.
+This precludes individuals who have traveled to Libya, Somalia or Yemen since March 1, 2011, from using the VWP.
+However, VWP travel restrictions do not apply to dual nationals of Libya, Somalia or Yemen at this time.